ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 When performing validation, the Application Service Provider would resolve the DNS name containing the appropriate identifier token.

 Application Service Providers may wish to always prepend the `_<identifier-token>` to make it harder for third parties to scan, even absent supporting multiple intermediaries.
+The `_<identifier-token>` MUST start with an underscore so as to not be a valid hostname.

 ## Specification of Validation Records